philsmithies/tictactoe/README.md

 # Tictactoe

-- Building the classic family favourite using javascript modules and factories.
+- Building the classic family favourite using javascript modules and factory functions.